Code-Institute-Submissions/SnapCards/README.md

 #### Winning Overlay
-Upon successfully finding all of the cards the game screen is paused and a game winning overlay is rpesented to the player.
+Upon successfully finding all of the cards the game screen is paused and a game winning overlay is presented to the player.
 This contains a winning message, with details about the players performance.
-The player is presented with how many seconds it took them to complete the game and also how many attempts it took them to win, the javascript for this operation is detailed below.
+The player is presented with how many seconds it took them to complete the game and also how many attempts it took them to win, the JavaScript for this operation is detailed below.

 There is a button to play the game again, whereby the startgame function is invoked.
-This funciton resets the timer, counter and reshuffles the cards, just the same as if the player arrived at the game for the first time.
+This function resets the timer, counter and reshuffles the cards, just the same as if the player arrived at the game for the first time.

 ````
  // winning the game conditions